 – Judy G.

 with a Bachelor’s Degree in Piano Performance and a Minor in Music History.
 Neil was the recipient of the Patti S. Wiggins Scholarship and the M. Gottlieb B. Piano Scholarship.
 He also worked with platinum selling artist Jim Brickman and his team on songwriting techniques.
-Neil is a member of the the National Music Teacher‘s Association and has taught all ages and levels.
+Neil is a member of the National Music Teacher‘s Association and has taught all ages and levels.
+Neil enjoys creating arrangements of popular songs and video game music for his students.

 Originally from Blue Springs, MO, Krystal has studied and performed around the world since she was in grade school.
 She holds a BFA in Acting along with Vocal Performance from the University of Utah; she also studied Music Education and Vocal Performance at the Setnor School of Music at Syracuse University in upstate New York.
 Amidst her studies in New York, Krystal was a member of the University Singers and the Hendricks Chapel Choir, with whom she toured and performed in both the US and South America.
 While a student in Utah, she also served as a co-founder and music director for Infrared A Cappella, a coed vocal ensemble made up of University students.
 She also competed as a soloist for the Utah college division of NATS (National Association of Teachers of Singing), where she placed in the top 3 in multiple years.
 Upon graduation, Krystal began working as a singer and performer for Universal Studios Japan, where she remained for two years.
 During this time, she began teaching and took on a number of students along with her performance work.
 Once she returned to the US, she moved to Orlando to continue working as a singer and actor for Universal Studios as well as Entertainment Central Group.
 She is excited to continue teaching here in Orlando with Musical Minds Conservatory!